Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 | RRF 3, G0/G1 S parameter AFTER M452 Laser Mode. ||
 |:------------|----------|
 | S parameter sets laser power with range of 0-255. ||

+Note: a G1 Snnn command without axis movement will not trigger the laser, there must be some movement.
+For example:
+`G1 S128 ; laser does not turn on`
+`G1 X10 S128 ; laser turns on`

 In **RRF 3.5.0 and later**: